Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Experiments

-To evaluate the performance of these methods, we use the Bures-Wasserstein UVP measuring whether the approximation of the Wasserstein barycenter, denoted by $\nu$ with mean $m_{\nu}$ and convariance $\Sigma_{{\nu}}$, approach the true one $\tilde {\nu}$ mean $m_{\tilde \nu}$ and convariance $\Sigma_{{\tilde \nu}}$ \cite{korotin2021}:
+To evaluate the performance of these methods, we use the \textbf{B}ures-\textbf{W}asserstein \textbf{U}nexplained \textbf{V}ariance \textbf{P}ercentage (BW$_2^2$-UVP) to measure whether the approximation of the Wasserstein barycenter, denoted by $\nu$ with mean $m_{\nu}$ and covariance $\Sigma_{{\nu}}$, approaches the true one $\tilde {\nu}$ with mean $m_{\tilde \nu}$ and covariance $\Sigma_{{\tilde \nu}}$ \citep{korotin2021}:

 where $\rm {BW^2_2} (\nu,{\tilde{\nu}})$ equals

 Here $\rm{Tr}(\cdot)$ denotes the trace of a matrix.
 When $\rm {BW_2^2-UVP} \approx 0 \%$, $\nu$ is a good approximation of ${\tilde{\nu}}$.
 In the case of $\rm {BW_2^2-UVP} \geq 100 \%$, the approximation $\nu$ is undesirable.